edgedb/rfcs/text/1009-group-by.rst

 simple set name reference, in which case that name is also used as the alias.)

-This is a solid and reasonable design.
+This is a solid and reasonable design, though I'm sure we could argue about the syntax for a while.

 One key difference with the main proposal is that is essentially orthogonal to other language features.
 This would make it well suited